chaudron/ovs_perf/README.md

 ## Running the PVP script

 Now we are all set to run the PVP script.
-We move back to the T-Rex host as we use this to execute the script.
+We move back to the TRex host as we use this to execute the script.

 Before we start we need to set the back-end to not use a GUI and create